Heegaard structure respects complicated JSJ decompositions: Boundary slopes of surfaces that meet the 2-skeleton normally

 \begin{dfn} A surface $S$ in $M$ is {\em normal with respect to the 2-skeleton} if it meets the boundary of every tetrahedron in a collection of normal loops.
 The {\it complexity} of such a surface is the maximum complexity of all such normal loops. \end{dfn}

 \begin{ex}\ \begin{enumerate} \item Haken \cite{Haken} showed that surfaces that are both incompressible and $\bdy$-incompressible can be isotoped to be normal; i.e., to be complexity 0 surfaces, and in addition to meet each tetrahedron in disks. \item It follows from work of Rubinstein \cite{Rubinstein93} and Stocking \cite{Stocking96} that Heegaard surfaces may be isotoped to be complexity at most 1, provided they are {\it strongly irreducible}.
-This condition means that any compressing disk on one side of such a Heegaard surface meets every compressing disk on the other, and that there is at least one such disk on each side. \item It follows from work of the first author \cite{Bachman98}, \cite{Bachman98:erratum}, Coward \cite{Coward}, and Wilson \cite{Wilson} that {\it $\bdy$-strongly irreducible} surfaces can be isotoped to be complexity at most 1.
-Such surfaces have the property that any compressing or $\bdy$-compressing disk on one side meets every compressing and $\bdy$-compressing disk on the other. \end{enumerate} \end{ex}
+This condition means that any compressing disk on one side of such a Heegaard surface meets every compressing disk on the other, and that there is at least one such disk on each side. \item It follows from \cite{BDTS2012} that strongly irreducible surfaces that are also {\it $\bdy$-strongly irreducible} can be isotoped to be complexity 1.
+Such surfaces have the additional property that any compressing or $\bdy$-compressing disk on one side meets every compressing and $\bdy$-compressing disk on the other. \end{enumerate} \end{ex}

 \begin{dfn} Two surfaces $F$ and $G$ that are normal with respect to the 2-skeleton are {\em compatible} if on the boundary of each tetrahedron $\Delta$, the normal loops $F \cap \bdy \Delta$ and $G \cap \bdy \Delta$ can be normally isotoped to be disjoint. \end{dfn}